Ask Slashdot: How Can You Teach Programming To Schoolchildren?

 I wouldn't expect things like File I/O to come up which could be problematic or burdensome.
 Theoretically you could teach event-driven programming but that's a bit overkill for kids.
 If you can push anything to a hosted server, they can view it on their phone, too.
 You can do some of this with other languages, of course.
 JavaScript just comes on so many things now, though.

+The key advantages I've found is visual programming is lots of fun, giving instant gratification which I think is important for novices of all ages.
+Something you can do in JavaScript which isn't easy in other languages is it's very cheap and easy to host things on the web, so

+It really doesn't matter what you want to use so long as it's freely available, especially if it's cross-platform.
+You can supply the software to the students, whether it's take-home or in the lab.

-Plrasantly Surprised (Score:2)
+Plrasantly Surprised (Score:2, Offtopic)

 I learned early but kids need basics first.
 English, math, science.
 If they show an altitude then fine, but geez, give them a chance to get going.

-Tim Bell has a program (Score:2)
+Tim Bell has a program (Score:3)

 What is your goal?
 (Score:5, Insightful)